Real Assets

 Progress:

-Following what the FCA described as a “vibrant” consultation process, the regulator confirmed it is exploring “a solution that reflects the unique properties of investment trusts.”7
+Following what the FCA described as a 'vibrant' consultation process, the regulator confirmed it is exploring 'a solution that reflects the unique properties of investment trusts'.9

 Outcomes and what’s next

-Thanks to industry-wide engagement, meaningful progress has already been made:
+Thanks to industry-wide engagement, meaningful progress has already been made.
+For example:

 • Temporary regulatory relief achieved (Phase 1)

-• 76% of FCM’s trust holdings now excluding ongoing charges (Phase 2)
+• 76% of FCM’s trust holdings now exclude ongoing charges in their KIDs (Phase 2)

-Figure 3: Current state of cost disclosures across FCM's investment trust holdings.
+Figure 3: Current state of cost disclosures across FCM's investment trust holdings (as of November 2025).

 Anna Elliott